kanboard/kanboard/doc/gantt-chart-tasks.markdown

 The goal of this Gantt chart is to display a time based overview of the tasks for a given project.

-- The Gantt chart is available from the the action menu
+- The Gantt chart is available from the "view switcher"
 - Only project managers can access to this section

 ![Gantt Chart](http://kanboard.net/screenshots/documentation/gantt-chart-project.png)